mborgerson/wiki-export/wiki/Dashboard.md

 All of these codes are entered at the MS Dashboard's “System Info” screen.
 (UNTESTED here, codes posted as given at original source site.)

-Xbox v1.0:
+-   Xbox v1.0:

-Unknown version: .
+-   Unknown version:

-(This one seems to work with most XBOXes sold in the United States)

-Unknown version:
+-   Unknown version:

-(This one worked with the XBOXes manufactured in Hungary, serial numbers ending in 03)

-Source: Wayback Machine
+Source:
 [unmodded.mine.nu/docs/FormatAdminCode](https://web.archive.org/web/20041010231137/http://unmodded.mine.nu:80/docs/FormatAdminCode)

 See Also